Francisco Elson: National team career

 Elson played 60 games for the Netherlands men's national basketball team, after making his debut on 5 June 1998 against Hungary.

 Personal life

-Elson is fluent in Dutch, Spanish, English, Portuguese, and Mandarin.
+Elson is fluent in Dutch, Spanish, English, Portuguese.
 He is of Surinamese descent.
-His father is half Chinese and half African.
-His mother is half Indian and half African.
+His father is half Chinese and half Surinamese.
+His mother is half Indian and half Surinamese.
 Elson has a brown belt in karate.